Healthy Homes Assessment Mount Cook

 Mount Cook Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Mount Cook and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory to all Mount Cook and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate compliance with the Healthy Homes Standards that apply or will be applicable to the rental property.
+• Landlords and property managers must keep records of their compliance with any Healthy Homes Standard that apply or will be applied to an apartment rental.

-• Private landlords and property managers have to ensure their rental properties comply according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.
+• Private landlords and property managers have to make sure their rental properties comply to the Healthy Homes Standards within 90 days of any new, renewed or varied lease.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2024